 Early Iron Festival Car Show

-Early Iron Festival is your chance to see over 300 vintage vehicle painstakingly restored, heavily modified, or gently used.
+The Early Iron Festival is your chance to see over 300 vintage vehicles painstakingly restored, heavily modified, or gently used.
 Take in the sunshine and sights as you explore machinery of yesteryear.
 The rodders circle Cole Park early Saturday morning looking forward to a day of talking, swapping, and catching up with old friends.
 Car buffs from Colorado, New Mexico, Utah, and Kansas swarm the park, oohing and aahing, choosing their favorite and trading stories about their first car.
 After an enjoyable day in the autumn sun, the Early Iron Club hosts a rodders banquet to a capacity crowd of 650.
 Food and beverages are available the main day of the event throughout the park.

 Sundays at Six